Justin Hartley on How He's 'Analyzed' Personal Life Amid Quarantine

-Justin Hartley on How He's 'Analyzed' His Personal Life Amid Quarantine (Exclusive)
+Justin Hartley Talks 'This is Us' Season 5 & How He's 'Analyzed' His Personal Life Amid Quarantine (Exclusive)

 Just like many people, Justin Hartley is spending his time in quarantine analyzing his personal life and career.
 Amid a recent arm injury, which he tells ET's Rachel Smith is "all good now," the This Is Us star has been staying put in Los Angeles with his 16-year-old daughter, Isabella, and reflecting on his many blessings.